Gizra/elm-debouncer/README.md

 So, why another one?

 One practical concern was that I needed an easy way to "cancel" a pending event.
-(You could implement cancelation on top of other debouncers, but it appeared that it would not be entirely straightforward).
+(You could implement cancellation on top of other debouncers, but it appeared that it would not be entirely straightforward).
 It also seemed that it would be possible to consolidate different approaches to debouncing in an interesting way.